Check out the Black Friday deals at my top-rated stores BTD (BikeTiresDirect)Performance Bicycle, and Merlin Cycles

 2. My personal preference hogwash?
 Historically, I’ve used Speedplay Zero pedals for their superior fit, float, and clip-in performance.

-3. I’ve used single-sided Shimano Ultegra pedals and Look Keo pedals extensively, and I’m equally confident clipping into them as I am in my Speedplays.
+4. I’ve used single-sided Shimano Ultegra pedals and Look Keo pedals extensively, and I’m equally confident clipping into them as my Speedplays.

-4. Some people judge clip-in performance after the first couple of rides.
+6. Some people judge clip-in performance after the first couple of rides.
 This is misleading.
-It takes a half dozen or so “break-in” rides for the spring mechanisms to work through the protective sealant applied at the factory and get to a steady tension.
+It takes a few rides to get your muscle memory adapted to where to find the pedals and clip into them.
+I also find a bit of a “break-in” period for the spring mechanisms to work through the protective sealant applied at the factory and for cleat edges to wear a little so you get to a tension equilibrium.

 Release – As with clipping in, each pedal system releases somewhat differently when you twist your heel out.
 But, all work effectively.